Linearity and indiscreteness of amalgamated products of hyperbolic groups: Non-linear and indiscrete groups

 Let $\rho:\Gamma \ast_W \Gamma \rightarrow \mathsf{GL}(d,{\bf k})$ be a linear representation of $\Gamma \ast_W \Gamma$.
 By Lemma \ref{l:RepresentationsCoincidingOnW} and the universal property of amalgamated products, $\rho$ factors through $\Gamma \ast_{W'} \Gamma$, where $W' \supset W$ is a finite index subgroup of $\Gamma \cap \overline{W}^Z$.
 Since $W$ is not a lattice in $\overline{W}^Z$, the group $W'$ strictly contains $W$ and hence Fact \ref{nonfaithful} implies that the representation $\rho$ is not faithful. \end{proof}

-Theorem \ref{t:NonLinearitySLZ}, on the other side, follows from Corollary \ref{c:NonLinearDoublesArithmeticLattices} applied to a maximal cyclic subgroup $\langle w \rangle$ of $\SL(d,\mathbb Z)$ whose Zariski closure contains a real split torus of $\mathsf{SL}(d,\mathbb{R})$ of rank $>1$.
+Theorem \ref{t:NonLinearitySLZ}, on the other side, follows from Corollary \ref{c:NonLinearDoublesArithmeticLattices} applied to a maximal cyclic subgroup $\langle w \rangle$ of $\SL(d,\mathbb Z)$ whose Zariski closure contains a real split torus of $\mathsf{SL}(d,\mathbb{R})$ of rank at least two.
 Such a subgroup exists by the following lemma, which can be found in \cite{PR}.

 \begin{lemma} There exists $g\in \SL(d,\Z)$ such that $\overline{\langle g \rangle}^Z$ is a real split maximal torus. \end{lemma}

 We prove this lemma here for completeness.
 Let us fix $K$ a totally real extension of $\mathbb Q$ of degree $d$ and $L$ its smallest Galois extension.
 Let $M$ be the Galois group of $L$ and $N$ the subgroup fixing $K$.
 Consider the algebraic group $\mathrm H = \mathrm{Res}_{K/\mathbb Q}(\mathrm G_m(K))$, where $\mathrm G_m(K)$ is the multiplicative group of $K$.